mpv-player/mpv/DOCS/man/vo.rst

     ``icc-cache=<file>``
         Store and load the 3D LUT created from the ICC profile in this file.
-        This can be used to speed up loading, since LittleCMS2 can take a while to create the 3D LUT.
+        This can be used to speed up loading, since LittleCMS 2 can take a while to create the 3D LUT.
 Note that this file contains an uncompressed LUT.
         Its size depends on the ``3dlut-size``, and can be very big.

     ``icc-intent=<value>``
-        Specifies the ICC Intent used for transformations between colorspaces.
+        Specifies the ICC Intent used for transformations between color spaces.
         This affects the rendering when using ``icc-profile`` or ``srgb`` and also affects the way DCP XYZ content gets converted to RGB.